-- 7.2.2.
+7.2.2.
 IEP meetings should be scheduled at a mutually agreed upon time and place, and the parent should be notified well enough in advance, 5 to 10 days, of the meeting to ensure that they will have an opportunity to attend.
-If neither parent can physically attend an IEP meeting, Teacher of Record must use other methods to ensure parent participation (this could include a telephone conference call, videoconference, or other means with the required team members present). - 7.2.3.
-The charter school may proceed with an IEP meeting without a parent in attendance, if and only if, the charter school has detailed records of all required attempts to ensure parent participation as described in 7.2.4. below, and only after three separate meeting dates have been set up with all documentation unless the parent has expressed a desire to attend, then the school must continue to document attempts to include the parents in the development of their child's IEP.
-On the third IEP meeting date arranged, send home a Prior Written Notice through certified mail with signature receipt.
-Once receipt is received, place in confidential folder.
-If parent is a No Show on the third meeting date, convene the meeting with Parent Not in Attendance. - 7.2.4.
-All efforts to arrange a mutually agreed upon time and place for the meeting must be documented in the student's confidential folder, including: - a. detailed records of telephone calls made or attempted and the results of those calls, (It is the best practice that at least one telephone call is made, and follow-up calls are made if staff is unable to speak with the parent directly over the phone.
-If parents don't have a phone, document other methods utilized to contact parent); - b. copies of correspondence sent to the parent and any responses received; and - c. detailed records of any visits made to the parent's home or place of employment and the results of those visits. - 7.2.5.
+If neither parent can physically attend an IEP meeting, the Site Administrator or designee must use other methods to ensure parent participation (this could include a telephone conference call, videoconference, or other means with the required team

+7.2.3.
+The charter school may proceed with an IEP meeting without a parent in attendance, if and only if, the charter school has detailed records of all required attempts to ensure parent participation as described in 7.2.4. below, unless the parent has expressed a desire to attend, then the school must continue to document attempts to include the parents in the development of their child's IEP.

+7.2.4.
+All efforts to arrange a mutually agreed upon time and place for the meeting must be documented in the student's confidential folder, including:

+- detailed records of telephone calls made or attempted and the results of those calls, (It is the best practice that at least one telephone call is made, and follow-up calls are made if staff is unable to speak with the parent directly over the phone.
+If parents don't have a phone, document other methods utilized to contact parent); - copies of correspondence sent to the parent and any responses received; and - detailed records of any visits made to the parent's home or place of employment and the results of those visits. - 7.2.5.
 The charter school should take whatever action is necessary to ensure that the parent understands the proceedings of the IEP meeting, including arranging for an interpreter for a parent who is hearing impaired or whose native language is other than English.
 Parent must have a waiver signed when interpreter is required but not utilized.